servetti-polito/neubot/doc/neubot.1.rst

 **lang/**
   Directory that contains one javascript file for each translation of the web interface.
-Each javascript contains a dictionary, named ``LANG``, that maps each string to its translation.
+Each of these javascripts contains a dictionary, named ``LANG``, that maps each string to its translation.

   In javascript code, you mark strings for translation by wrapping them